SAAF-16/Explainable_AI-Bachelor_Thesis/README.md

 This repository contains material and experiments used in my thesis about XAI (Explainable AI).
 I'ts possible to use different models and explain the results through different libraries

 ## Install
 The libraries used are
 - Shap
 - LIME
 - tf-explain

-that can be installed using the pip command
+For all the libraries it's possible the installation through the pip command

 ## Screenshots
 (work in progress)